This posting page sure took a uber long time to be refreshed.

 Question: It is idealistic to believe in self regulation.
 True?
 Or not?

 NIME distributer Odex has lost a court bid to force Pacific Internet to reveal names of subscribers who allegedly downloaded pirated versions of the Japanese cartoons.
+The Subordinate Court handed down its decision in chambers on Thursday and no details were made public.

 Pacific Internet (PacNet), which opposed the Odex action, would only say that it 'respects the rights of intellectual property owners and at the same time, also believes in protecting the privacy of all our subscribers'.